rollwagen/aws_certification/solutions_architect/aws_certified_solutions_architect.md

   * detailed: 1min
   * high-resolution: 1sec; only CustomMetrics via PutMetricData API
 * Cloud Watch alarms for High Resolution metrics can trigger max every 10sec

+#### AWS WAF - Web Application Firewall
+  * can be deployed on _three_ services: Application Load Balancer (ALB), API Gateway (API GW), CloudFround
+  * AWS Firewall Manager - manage all rules in all acount in an AWS Organization

 ## 1.2 Design highly available and/or fault-tolerant architectures
 ## 1.3 Design decoupling mechanisms using AWS services